harunsmrkovic/digime-android-sdk/README.md

 DigiMeClient.getInstance().getFileContent(fileId, callback)
 ```

-Upon success DigiMeClient returns a `CAFileResponse` which contains a list of deserialized content objects (`CAContent`)
+This returns a `CAFileResponse` which contains a list of deserialized generic Social data objects (`CAContent`)

-For detailed content item structure look at [Dev Docs](https://developers.digi.me/data-structure.html).

 ### Handling fetch failures and automatic exponential backoff